mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 Madison is a much smaller city than SF, and it did not have the same history of growth that brought all the beautiful old buildings to downtown SF (though Milwaukee and Chicago *do* have these great old buildings).
 If you ignore the sketchy earthquake threat these buildings face, you see a lot more room for startups that are increasingly based in urban areas to grow rather large teams.

-We just moved into a new office in Madison.
+We just moved into a new office in the heart of downtown Madison.
 And while we love it, it's smaller than I'd like.
 Finding a space big enough that had any semblence of character was really hard.
 And being based on the far east or west side where there is a lot more space was not an option for us.

 Of course, if you're willing to do custom build-outs to fix all the whacky government and law firm design decisions, you can be more flexible, but that does not fix the square footage constraint.